 A psalm of David, untitled among the Hebrews

-Judge me, O God, and defend my cause against an unholy nation; from the deceitful and unjust man deliver me.
+Judge me, O God, and defend my cause against an ungodly people; from the deceitful and unjust man deliver me.

 For thou, O God, art my strength, why dost thou cast me off?
-Why must I go about downcast in the affliction of my enemies?
+Why must I go mourning because of the oppression of my enemies?

-O send out thy light and thy truth, they have guided me and led me to thy holy mountain and to thy tabernacles.
+Send out thy light and thy truth; they have guided me and led me to thy holy mountain and to thy tabernacle.

-Then I will come to the altar of God, the God who makes glad my youth, and on the harp I will praise thee, O God, my God.
+And I will come to the altar of God, to God, the joy of my youth, and on the harp I will praise thee, O God, my God.

 Why art thou cast down, O my soul?
 And why dost thou disquiet me?
 Hope in God, for I will give thanks to him.
 He is the salvation of my countenance and my God.